evanseitz/seam-nn/README.md

 ## SEAM Interactive Interpretability Tool:
 A graphic user interface (GUI) is available for dynamically interpretting SEAM results, allowing users to explore and analyze pre-computed inputs from the e.
 The GUI can be run using the command line interface from the `seam` folder via `python seam_gui.py` with the `seam-gui` environment activated (see below).
 The SEAM GUI requires pre-computed inputs that can be saved using the example scripts above.
-Instructions for downloading demo files for running the SEAM GUI are available in the folder `seam_gui_demo`.
+Instructions for downloading demo files for running the SEAM GUI are available in the `seam/seam_gui_demo` folder.

 <img src="https://raw.githubusercontent.com/evanseitz/seam-nn/main/docs/_static/seam_gui.png" alt="fig" width="800"/>